-- (27) On completion of the compartment notes or register, the map, showing sub-compartment boundaries, should be sent to the Conservancy office so that photo-copies may be made of it.
+- (27) On completion of the Compartment Notes or register, the map, showing sub-compartment boundaries, should be sent to the Conservancy office so that photo-copies may be made of it.
 Three photo-copies of the map will be made available to the owner free of charge.
 Additional copies are obtainable on payment. - (28) Form G.D.7, the Detailed Area Analysis, may now be completed from the information contained in the Compartment Notes or register.
-When entering the areas on Form G.D.7 it is necessary to check that the sub-compartment areas in each compartment add up to the compartment area as shown on the map, and that the compartment areas add up to the correct total covered by the Plan. - (29) G.D.7b, the Age Class Analysis by Species, is an optional form and its completion will be at the discretion of the owner.
-The information for completing this form is obtainable from the compartment notes (G.D.7a) or register.
+When entering the areas on Form G.D.7 it is necessary to check that the sub-compartment areas in each compartment add up to the compartment area as shown on the map, and that the compartment areas add up to the correct total covered by the Plan. - (29) G.D.7b, the Age Class Analysis by Species, is intended to provide an owner with data for long-term forecasts of production.
+Completion is optional and at the discretion of the owner.
+The information for completing this form is obtainable from the Compartment Notes (G.D.7A) or register.